msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* User interface: The synonym settings page now alerts if the synonyms aren't active because of the AND search.

 = 4.14.6 =
 * Security fix: Extra hardening for AJAX requests.
 Some AJAX actions in Relevanssi could leak information to site subscribers who knew what to look for.